 Upgrade your router software

-Just like your laptop and cell phone, routers run their own software, in this case called firmware because it's so tightly tied to the hardware—the manufacturer preinstalls and configures it before shipping the device.
-Companies don't often issue updates for their routers' firmware, but many do make new versions of their software available for download.
+Just like your laptop and cell phone, routers run their own software.
+In this case, it’s called firmware because it’s so tightly tied to the hardware—the manufacturer preinstalls and configures it before shipping the device.
+Companies don’t often issue updates for their routers’ firmware, but many do make new versions of their software available for download.
 These updates fix bugs and may also include performance upgrades, as well as extra support for newer devices on the market.

-The best way to find new firmware for your router is to head to the website of the manufacturer or the Internet Service Provider who gave you the router.
-If you can't find a download link, run a web search using "firmware" followed by your router's make and model.
+The best way to find new firmware for your router is to head to the manufacturer’s website or the internet service provider who gave you the router.
+If you can’t find a download link, run a web search using “firmware” followed by your router’s make and model.

 Change the channel

 Most routers use channel 6 by default.
 Change this to 1 or 11 (to minimize interference with channel 6), and you might notice an uptick in Wi-Fi performance.
-All of your connected devices will also have to adjust their channels, but the majority of your gear will do this automatically, with no need to adjust the Wi-Fi name or password.
-You might have to play around with some trial and error before you arrive at the best channel, but stick to 1, 6, or 11 for the best chance of getting the fastest speeds.
+All of your connected devices will also need to connect to this new channel, but the majority of your gear will do so automatically, with no need to adjust the Wi-Fi name or password.
+You might have to play around a bit before you arrive at the best channel, but stick to 1, 6, or 11 for the best chance of getting the fastest speeds.

-You need an 802.11a, 802.11n, 802.11ac or 802.11ad dual-band router to make use of the 5GHz band.
-Most routers sold in recent years do support these standards.
-On either band, if you're getting sub-optimal Wi-Fi speeds and seeing buffering wheels more often than you'd like, you can still change the wireless channel used in the 5GHz range or the 2.4GHz one.
-Check out your router's help pages for more information on your options.
+You’ll need an 802.11a, 802.11n, 802.11ac or 802.11ad dual-band router to make use of the 5GHz band, but most routers sold in recent years support these standards.
+On either band, if you’re getting sub-optimal Wi-Fi speeds and seeing buffering wheels more often than you’d like, you can still change the wireless channel used in the 5GHz range or the 2.4GHz one.
+Check out your router’s help pages for more information on your options.

 Control the bandwidth

-You can visit a site like Speedtest.net to identify the speeds you're currently getting.
-But taking steps to increase those speeds means you'll have to patrol the specific use of your home Wi-Fi network—which is up to you and the people you live with.
+You can visit a site like Speedtest.net to identify the speeds you’re currently getting.
+But taking steps to increase those speeds means you’ll have to patrol the specific use of your home Wi-Fi network—which is up to you and the people you live with.
 The easiest solution for maximum speeds is turning off devices not currently in use.
-This not only saves money on your energy bill, but also makes sure that those computers, televisions, and tablets can't possibly be wasting the bandwidth that you need for another application.
+This will not only save you money on your energy bill, but will also make sure that those computers, televisions, and tablets can’t possibly be wasting the bandwidth you need for another application.

-At the same time, you want to make sure no unwelcome visitors or invasive neighbors are lurking on your home network.
+At the same time, you’ll want to make sure no unwelcome visitors or invasive neighbors are lurking on your home network.
 Your router should have come with Wi-Fi password protection already enabled.
-Changing this password on a regular basis—not to mention keeping it secret—will help keep your network to yourself and your invited guests.
-We've covered some other tips for this in a guide to keeping others off your Wi-Fi.
+Changing this password on a regular basis—not to mention keeping it secret—will help you keep your network to yourself and your invited guests.

 Avoid the fish tank

 In addition to bulky objects, anything that emits a wireless signal can interfere with the Wi-Fi your router broadcasts.
 That includes wireless baby monitors, wireless landline phones, microwaves, Bluetooth keyboards and mice, and even string lights.
-All of them generate electromagnetic interference that can reduce your upload and download speeds.
-In most cases, the disruption should be minimal, but it's worth bearing in mind if you're experiencing problems.
-Rearranging the aforementioned items can help, and if that solution is inconvenient, switch your router to its 5GHz channel: Most microwaves and other wireless gear use the 2.4GHz frequency, so the higher band should have less congestion.
+All of these generate electromagnetic interference that can reduce your upload and download speeds.
+In most cases, the disruption should be minimal, but it’s worth bearing in mind if you’re experiencing problems.
+Rearranging the aforementioned items can help, but if that solution is inconvenient, just switch your router to its 5GHz channel: Most microwaves and other wireless gear use the 2.4GHz frequency, so the higher band should be less congested.